hedeshy/Hummer/hum-recognition/README.md

 - Optionally, run `pyinstaller --onefile --hidden-import='pkg_resources.py2_warn' recorder.py` to create an executable

 # TODO
-- make model possible from entire dataset
-- k-cross-validation for dataset
 - move model features etc. in own, reusable python module
 - decide whether more than one humming mode label is required
 - make WebSocket more efficient